 The Christmas menu

-The Xmas menu for Battalion A.I.F. below gives up ideas of what ingredients we can found at this time, specially during Xmas.
+The Xmas menu for Battalion A.I.F. below gives up ideas of what ingredients we can find at this time, especially during Xmas.

-Courtesy of Sally BERTRAM - CHARLES Robert Edward was cooker, see "Passing soldiers" section.
+Courtesy of Sally BERTRAM - CHARLES Robert Edward was a cooker.

-- Mulligatawny is a soup of Anglo-Indian origin with spices like as pepper and curry.
-There are many variations according ingredients available.
+- Mulligatawny is a soup of Anglo-Indian origin with spices like pepper and curry.
+There are many variations according to the ingredients available.
 This is, normally, hearty soup added of vegetables and or, rice, and or, meat.

 - Jus de Sunray: Meat juice, ray of sunshine, this is the sauce of roasted meat.